RustAudio/dasp/README.md

 ## Contributing

-If the **sample** crate is missing types, conversions or other fundamental functionality that you wish it had, feel free to open an issue or pull request!
+If **dasp** is missing types, conversions or other fundamental functionality that you wish it had, feel free to open an issue or pull request!
 The more hands on deck, the merrier :)

 ## License